Accredited Online Radiologic Technology Programs

 Southeast Community College

-Made up of 68.5 credits, the program includes courses such as principles of patient care; imaging procedures; radiographic physics; advanced imaging; pathology for radiographers; radiation biology; and imaging applications.
+The program, which is 68.5 credits long, includes courses such as principles of patient care, imaging procedures, radiographic physics, advanced imaging, radiographic pathology, radiation biology, and imaging applications.

 Upon completion, graduates will have the necessary skills needed to succeed in this scientific field of radiology.
 They will be prepared to take the American Registry of Radiologic Technologist Exam and apply for state licensure where they choose to work.